-When done right, recycling is one of the easiest and most important thing we can do to hep the environment.
+When done right, recycling is the most important thing we can do to help the environment.
 Putting one wrong thing in the recycling bin can ruin an entire batch.
 In this post, we brushed up on recycling 101: the mistake you don’t know you’re making and how to properly recycle at home.

 Can I Recycle That?